Serta Mattress Reviews

 Are Serta mattresses good?

 Serta has over 90 years of experience selling mattresses and has introduced some innovative designs to the market.
-That said, despite its longstanding reputation, Serta is rated “Poor” on Trustpilot and “F” (unaccredited) on Better Business Bureau.
-At the time this article was published, there was a BBB alert for the Serta Simmons company due to “a pattern of complaint alleging Product Issues and Guarantee or Warranty Issues.”
+That said, looking at third-party review sites, Serta is rated “Poor” on Trustpilot with a customer review rating of 1.8/5, and “F” (unaccredited) on Better Business Bureau, with a customer review rating of 1.75/5.

 How much is a Serta mattress?